MegaFoxardin/RandMegan/README.md

 # Creates a string, containing 10 Bits at random values.

 xx = randBits()
-# Uses the Default Entropy to return a String, containing 64 Bits at random values.
+# Uses the Default Entropy to return a String, containing 128 Bits at random values.

+y = randSuperBits(12)
+# Returns 12 bits, into machine code, by encoding the bit string into a buffed string, and then converting it into bytes.

+y = randSuperBits()
+# Uses the Default Entropy (128) amount of bits, and turn it into machine code, as how we stated with the previous variable.
 ```
-The two functionalities mentioned can possibly be useful, if you want to use Quantum Functionalities on the Crypto Side.
+The four functionalities mentioned can possibly be useful, depending on what you need it for.

 In addition, we also have the method to generate a random password for you:
 ```